-Fin ivative Assets Fina Variation Margin ion Margin Market Value Asset (8) Market Value Li iability Purchased Swap Written Swap Options Futures Agreements Total Options Futures Agreements Total Total Exchange-Traded or Centrally Cleared \$ 6 \$ 29 \$ 113 \$ 148 \$ 0 \$ (77) \$ (124) \$ (201)
+Fin ancial Deri vative Assets Fina tion Margin Variat ion Margin Market Value / Asset (8) Market Value Li ability Purchased Swap Written Swap Options Futures Agreements Total Options Futures Agreements Total Total Exchange-Traded or Centrally Cleared \$ 3 \$ 14 \$ 40 \$ 57 \$ 0 \$ (15) \$ (49) \$ (64)

-- (I) Securities with an aggregate market value of \$2,492 and cash of \$2,276 have been pledged as collateral for exchange-traded and centrally cleared financial derivative instruments as of December 31, 2020.
-See Note 8, Master Netting Arrangements, in the Notes to Financial Statements for more information. - (1) Future styled option. - (2) If the Portfolio is a seller of protection and a credit event occurs, as defined under the terms of that particular swap agreement, the Portfolio will either (i) pay to the buyer of protection an amount equal to the notional amount of the swap and take delivery of the referenced obligation or underlying securities comprising the referenced index or (ii) pay a net settlement amount in the form of cash, securities or other deliverable obligations equal to the notional amount of the swap less the recovery value of the referenced obligation or underlying securities comprising the referenced index. - (3) If the Portfolio is a buyer of protection and a credit event occurs, as defined under the terms of that particular swap agreement, the Portfolio will either (i) receive from the seller of protection an amount equal to the notional amount of the swap and deliver the referenced obligation or underlying securities comprising the referenced index or (ii) receive a net settlement amount in the form of cash, securities or other deliverable obligations equal to the notional amount of the swap less the recovery value of the referenced obligation or underlying securities comprising the referenced index. - (4) Implied credit spreads, represented in absolute terms, utilized in determining the market value of credit default swap agreements on sovereign issues as of period end serve as indicators of the current status of the payment/performance risk and represent the likelihood or risk of default for the credit derivative.
+Cash of \$1,409 has been pledged as collateral for exchange-traded and centrally cleared financial derivative instruments as of December 31, 2020.
+See Note 8, Master Netting Arrangements, in the Notes to Financial Statements for more information.

+- (1) Future styled option. - (2) If the Portfolio is a seller of protection and a credit event occurs, as defined under the terms of that particular swap agreement, the Portfolio will either (i) pay to the buyer of protection an amount equal to the notional amount of the swap and take delivery of the referenced obligation or underlying securities comprising the referenced index or (ii) pay a net settlement amount in the form of cash, securities or other deliverable obligations equal to the notional amount of the swap less the recovery value of the referenced obligation or underlying securities comprising the referenced index. - (3) If the Portfolio is a buyer of protection and a credit event occurs, as defined under the terms of that particular swap agreement, the Portfolio will either (i) receive from the seller of protection an amount equal to the notional amount of the swap and deliver the referenced obligation or underlying securities comprising the referenced index or (ii) receive a net settlement amount in the form of cash, securities or other deliverable obligations equal to the notional amount of the swap less the recovery value of the referenced obligation or underlying securities comprising the referenced index. - (4) Implied credit spreads, represented in absolute terms, utilized in determining the market value of credit default swap agreements on corporate or sovereign issues as of period end serve as indicators of the current status of the payment/performance risk and represent the likelihood or risk of default for the credit derivative.
 The implied credit spread of a particular referenced entity reflects the cost of buying/selling protection and may include upfront payments required to be made to enter into the agreement.
-Wider credit spreads represent a deterioration of the referenced entity's credit soundness and a greater likelihood or risk of default or other credit event occurring as defined under the terms of the agreement. - (5) The maximum potential amount the Portfolio could be required to pay as a seller of credit protection or receive as a buyer of credit protection if a credit event occurs as defined under the terms of that particular swap agreement.
+Wider credit spreads represent a deterioration of the referenced entity's credit soundness and a greater likelihood or risk of default or other credit event occurring as defined under the terms of the agreement.